okay-son/okay-son/README.md

 my name is sonia (@okay-son) !

 i'm trying to code all sorts of random things.
-> i haven't made too much progress yet though u_u
+> always making progress

 ## what did i do so far ... ?
 i am working on being more consistent ! i made :
 - a "no valorant" reminder discord bot
 - a korean romanization discord bot
+- a food recipe website
 - more (which i will not specify because unfinished)

 <!---